global-121/121-platform/README.md

 ### Adding third party API tokens

-All the tokens and access keys for third party APIs should be added on the .env file and subsequently imported using the environment variables within typescript files.
+All the tokens and access keys for third party APIs should be added on the `.env`-file and subsequently imported using the environment variables within typescript files.

 ### Recommended code-editor/IDE tools/extensions